7 Smart Tips Every Traveling Vegan Should Know

 Thankfully, technology has made traveling as a vegan much easier!
 One of my go-to resources is the Happy Cow app.
 This app has become indispensable for planning my trips.
 Not only does it help me discover vegan restaurants, but it also identifies non-vegan eateries that offer delicious vegan options.

-Note: his app is filled by people who contribute to reviewing it, so providing a review is very important for future travelers.
+Note: This app is filled by people who contribute to reviewing it, so providing a review is very important for future travelers.

 Here are some additional resources for finding vegan food while traveling: